agraef/midizap/README.md

 - Since program changes have no parameter value associated with them, they don't really have an "on" or "off" status.
 But they are treated in the same key-like fashion anyway, assuming that they are "pressed" and then "released" immediately afterwards.

-*Data mode* is available for all messages where the notion of step-wise value *changes* makes sense.
-Thus note messages (which always come in on/off pairs) and program changes (which don't have an associated value at all) are excluded here, but data mode can be used with all the remaining messages (key and channel pressure, control changes, and pitch bends).
+*Data mode* is available for all messages whose parameter value may continuously change over time, i.e., key and channel pressure, control changes, and pitch bends.
 In this mode, the actual *amount* of change in the value of the message (increment or decrement, a.k.a. "up" or "down") is processed rather than the on/off state.
 Data mode is indicated with a special suffix on the message token which indicates the direction of the change which the rule should apply to: increment (`+`), decrement (`-`), or both (`=`).

 Data mode usually tracks changes in the *absolute* value of a control.
-However, for `CC` messages there's also a special mode for so-called *incremental* controllers.
-The most common case of these are the (endless) rotary encoders and jog wheels you find on many DAW controllers.
-These emit a special *sign bit* value indicating a relative change, where a value < 64 denotes an increment (usually representing clockwise rotation), and a value > 64 a decrement (counter-clockwise rotation).
+However, for `CC` messages there's also an alternative mode for so-called *incremental* controllers, or *encoders* for short, which can be found in the form of endless rotary encoders on many DAW controllers.
+Encoders emit a special *sign bit* value indicating a *relative* change, where a value < 64 usually denotes an increment (representing clockwise rotation), and a value > 64 a decrement (counter-clockwise rotation).
 The actual amount of change is in the lower 6 bits of the value.
 In the message syntax, these kinds of controls are indicated by using the suffix `<`, `>` and `~` in lieu of `-`, `+` and `=`, respectively.
 These suffixes are only permitted with `CC` messages.

-Each MIDI message can have at most one translation in each mode associated with it per translation section, so that translations are determined uniquely in each translation class.
-Note that the MIDI channel is part of the message, so messages with different MIDI channels count as different messages here.
-Also, data mode messages can have key mode translations associated with them, and vice versa (except for note and program change messages which are only processed in key mode).
-In such a case the key translation will always be output before the data translation.
-Thus, e.g., a `CC` message can be translated to both an on/off value *and* a data increment/decrement, in this order.
+Each MIDI token can have at most one translation associated with it per translation section, so that translations are determined uniquely in each translation class.
+However, note that the MIDI channel is part of the message token, so messages with different MIDI channels count as different messages here.
+The mode of a message (key or data) is also part of the message token, so in principle messages can have both key and data translations associated with them (this is rarely useful in practice, though).

 ## Keyboard and Mouse Translations